|House Darklyn of Duskendale|

 - Lady Meredyth Darklyn, who led the family during the Dance of the Dragons.

-- Lord Denys Darklyn, the rebel lord that seized the king and was executed, was the last member of the house.
+- Lord Denys Darklyn, the rebel lord who seized his king and was executed, the last member of the house.

 - Unnamed sister of Lord Denys, married Ser Jon Hollard and had one son.

 - Lord Denys had at least one brother.